 Improving the Health of Dogs and Cats with Professional Teeth Cleanings in Kittery, ME

 Good oral hygiene is a very important part of our pet's overall health.
 Just like us, our pets can develop cavities, gingivitis, and periodontal disease.
-At Piscataqua Animal Hospital, we provide a comprehensive approach to maintaining your pet's oral care.
+At Piscataqua Animal Hospital in Kittery, ME, we provide a comprehensive approach to maintaining your pet's oral care.
 We offer professional cleaning (including full mouth radiographs) to treat and prevent periodontal disease in cats and dogs.
 With routine care at home and regular checkups, your pet will be able to enjoy better oral and systemic health throughout their life.

 Signs Your Pet is in Need of Dental Care

 Dogs and cats should see their vet at least once a year for a dental checkup and, if needed, a teeth cleaning.
 When we perform an oral exam, we look for the following signs: